 Video conferencing is one of the main areas for virtual communications, with popular platforms including Zoom, Microsoft Teams, Google Meet and Skype.

 The 2020 global restrictions have inspired more companies - and forced others - to employ a work-from-home policy.
 Are you prepared to excel as an online negotiator?
-This article covers key online negotiation skills you can learn through a negotiating training course, which include:
+This article covers the key online negotiation skills you need, which you can get through a negotiation training course.

 Video negotiations allow us to meet face-to-face quickly and easily.
 Yet, video meetings create some unique challenges that need preparation.

 Preparations may involve pre-determining the key roles and your negotiation strategy.
 For instance: